Breville Barista Touch Review: Can’t Touch This!

 I have to say I was extremely dubious before using the auto frothing wand.
 I mean, surely this thing wouldn’t be able to compete with my expert milk texturing technique!
 However, I’m happy to report that my mind was blown.

 I don’t know how they’ve done it, but the folks at Breville have created a great success here.
 Time after time, the auto frothing wand whipped up sublime milk froth and I was left smiling and shaking my head.
-Oh, and the wand even has a cool self purging function once it’s back in position after steaming.
+Oh, and the automatic milk texturing wand even has a cool self purging function once it’s back in position after steaming.
 I love this thing!

 Specialty Drinks